SumayaAlsuhimi/Airbnb-Stay-Explorer/README.md

 ## 📊 Dataset

-The dataset includes Airbnb listings from:
+The project combines Airbnb listings from nine global destinations:

 - London
 - New York